mkdocstrings/griffe/docs/guide/contributors/setup.md

 # Environment setup

 To work on the project, whether to update the code or the documentation, you will have to setup a development environment.
-See [TL;DR](#tldr) at the end for a short summary.

 ## Requirements